-Besides, granting rights to this segment of the population does not subtract rights from anyone.
-Therefore, there is no justification for the persecution that a few noisy opponents still promote, clinging onto absolutely groundless and injustifiable prejudice.
+Besides, granting rights to this segment of the population do not subtract rights from anyone.
+Therefore, there is no justification for the persecution that a few noisy opponents still promote, clinging onto absolutely groundless and unjustifiable prejudice.

 The LGBT Movement owes a lot to the NGOs that have acted in the political arena and needs to keep on supporting those organizations and counting on them.

 However, the LGBT Movement is not restricted to NGOs.
-It obviously includes a network of initiatives by scholars, writers, artists, actors, cinema, and theater producers, businesspeople and entrepreneurs working with LGBT tourism.
-Furthermore, there are several publications, magazines, newspapers, books, singers, bands, religions currently named as inclusive, free-thinkers, atheists, politicians, sites, blogs, social network groups and countless others.
-All of them building biographies according to their affection, identities, and dreams.
-Each and every one must be aware of their role to unite forces for the promotion of full citizenship to all, regardless their sexual orientation, gender identity, race, sex, religion, etc. However, without the organizations that represent those demands, usually ignored by the government, we would be even further behind so as to achieving full citizenship.
+It includes a network of initiatives by scholars, writers, artists, actors, cinema, and theater producers, businesspeople and entrepreneurs working with LGBT tourism.
+Furthermore, there are several publications, magazines, newspapers, books, singers, bands, religions currently named as inclusive, free-thinkers, atheists, politicians, sites, blogs, social network groups, and countless others — all of them building biographies according to their affection, identities, and dreams.
+Everyone must be aware of their role to unite forces for the promotion of full citizenship to all, regardless of their sexual orientation, gender identity, race, sex, religion, etc. However, without the organizations that represent those demands, usually ignored by the government, we would be even further behind to achieving full citizenship.

 This text was first issued on the official site of an organization that gathers humanistic atheists and agnostics in Brazil, which brings up the fact that when an LGBT person is an atheist, he/she usually suffers even more prejudice as besides homophobia, he/she also suffers due to being discriminated as an atheist in a society in which religion plays an important role.